Abellio ScotRail: Depots

 Abellio ScotRail's fleet was maintained at Edinburgh Haymarket, Glasgow Eastfield, Glasgow Shields Road, Corkerhill Glasgow, Yoker, Ayr Townhead, Bathgate and Inverness as well as a newly built EMU stabling depot at Millerhill in Midlothian and a rebuilt depot at Cadder Yard.

 Rolling stock

 Abellio ScotRail operated a diverse fleet of DMUs, EMUs and loco-hauled stock.
 From 10 December 2017, Class 380 EMUs were introduced onto services between Glasgow and Edinburgh via Falkirk High (also serving Croy, Polmont, Linlithgow and Haymarket).
 This was the first step in creating an entirely electric service between the two cities which was expected to start in October 2018 with Class 385 EMUs, which should have entered service in December 2017, but were subsequently delayed due to a windscreen fault.

+Early on in the franchise, Abellio ScotRail publicly stated its intention to introduce a brand new fleet of 46 three-car and 24 four-car Class 385 electric trains from December 2017, which would operate services on the lines that were being electrified as part of the Edinburgh to Glasgow Improvement Programme.
+However, various issues were encountered, including with the rail infrastructure itself but also the trains (mainly related to software and windscreen issues), as well as staff training, that delayed the Class 385s entry to service.
+To cover for the shortfall in rolling stock, Abellio ScotRail hired 10 Class 365 units from Great Northern.
+These interim trains entered service in June 2018.

+From October 2018, Abellio ScotRail introduced former Great Western Railway HSTs on services between Edinburgh, Glasgow, Aberdeen and Inverness, branded as "Inter7City" in reference to Scotland's seven main cities.
+The Mark 3 coaches were all outfitted with refurbished interiors, one of the most substantial changes was the replacement of slam doors with powered doors.
+There were a total of 26 sets: 17 five-car and 9 four-car trains.
+As with the Class 385s, there were delays in getting the refurbished trains into service.
+As a result, some HST sets were pressed into service without refurbishment to allow for others to have refurbishment completed.
+By May 2020, ScotRail was operating an entirely refurbished HST fleet.